How-To Guides

 provider: "anthropic"

-model: "claude-sonnet"
+model: "claude-sonnet-4-5"

 We’ve deployed private LLMs for clients across four specific workflow categories where cloud exposure is a non-starter.
+These aren’t edge cases — they’re where most of the private LLM add-on sales happen.

-Legal document review is second.
+Legal document review is the second category.
 Law firms operating under attorney-client privilege can’t send client documents to OpenAI and maintain that privilege isn’t waived.
 The American Bar Association’s 2025 Ethics Opinion on AI explicitly flagged cloud LLM usage as a potential privilege waiver risk if client data is included in prompts.
+Thomson Reuters’ 2025 Legal AI Report identified on-device inference as the gold standard for privileged information processing — the only configuration that ethics committees at AmLaw 200 firms routinely approve without lengthy review.

-How Do You Optimize Ollama Performance on Apple Silicon?
+How do you optimize Ollama performance on Apple Silicon?

 # Set Ollama to use all available GPU cores